alkampfergit/personal-blog/codewrecks/content/post/old/2009/12/configuring-lab-management-problem-with-network-location.md

 [![Capture](https://www.codewrecks.com/blog/wp-content/uploads/2009/12/Capture_thumb.png "Capture")](https://www.codewrecks.com/blog/wp-content/uploads/2009/12/Capture.png)

 You configure your machine with SCVMM, you test it and everything went ok, but the combo with network location is empty.
-I manually setup nablasoft.com as network location, but Iâ€™ll end with configuration warnings telling me
+I manually setup nablasoft.com as network location, but I'll end with configuration warnings telling me

 > *The network location for the following host group could not be verified: [host group:All Hosts, host:*[*ltlab.nablasoft.com*](http://ltlab.nablasoft.com)*] TF259210: Team Foundation Server was unable to find the following network location:*[*nablasoft.com*](http://nablasoft.com)*, on a Hyper-V host*[*ltlab.nablasoft.com*](http://ltlab.nablasoft.com)*.
 Wait several minutes, and then pause or shutdown and start the environment try the operation again.
 If the problem persists, confirm the Hyper-V host is available on the network and has appropriate permissions configured for Team Foundation Server.*